 They want something different, they need something that’s going to drive their action right now.
 Do the same thing with your marketing, and make it time sensitive cuz if it’s not, it’s going to go onto the do it later list.
 And if it’s on your do it later list, they’re never going to do, right, we have too many things that we need to get done today.

 And along those lines, give them very, very clear instructions on what you want them to do right now.
 You want your audience to click over to your website?
-Tell them that, click on this link and now, go to the top of the page, read it, fill out the form below it.
+Tell them that, click on this link and now, call this phone number, go to the top of the page, read it, fill out the form below it.

 We have a lot of fun at my company, but [LAUGH] so I always say my number one thing is In God We Trust, everyone else bring data.
 [LAUGH] Okay.